Web Key IT’s 16 Steps

 What is it?

 Correctly code data tables allow for users who rely on assistive technology to hear the table header associated with each data cell.
-This give context and meaning to the information.
+This gives context and meaning to the information.

 Who does it effect?